Benefit society: History of benefit societies

-Examples of benefit societies can be found throughout history, including among secret societies of the Tang Dynasty in China and among African-Americans during the post-revolutionary years, such as those who organized the Free African Society of Philadedelphia.

-Philadelphia's first black organization, the Free African Society was established in 1787 by two African American former slaves, Absalom Jones and Richard Allen.
-These two men were Methodist converts from evangelical masters, who gave these men permission to purchase their freedom in the early 1780s.
+Examples of benefit societies can be found throughout history, including among secret societies of the Tang Dynasty in China and African-Americans during the post-revolutionary years, such as those who organized the Free African Society of Philadelphia, Pennsylvania.
+Philadelphia's first black organization, the Free African Society, was established in 1787 by two African American former enslaved people, Absalom Jones and Richard Allen.
+These two men were Methodist converts from evangelical masters, who permitted these men to purchase their freedom in the early 1780s.

-Mutual aid was a foundation of social welfare in the United States until the early 20th Century.
-Early societies not only shared material resources, but often advanced social values related to self-reliance and moral character.
-Many fraternal organizations were first organized as mutual aid societies when government at the state and local level supplemented private aid societies more than the converse of this being true.
+Mutual aid was a foundation of social welfare in the United States until the early 20th century.
+Early societies not only shared material resources but also often advanced social values related to self-reliance and moral character.
+Many fraternal organizations were initially established as mutual aid societies, as government at the state and local level provided more support to private aid societies than the reverse.
 In 1890, 112,000 American residents lived in private charitable institutions, while only 73,000 resided in public almshouses.
-Towards the latter part of the nineteenth century, public aid was reduced as it was seen as contributing to sloth and dependency while private aid was judiciously provided with greater checks for reform and recovery.
+Toward the latter part of the nineteenth century, public aid was reduced as it was seen as contributing to sloth and dependency.
+In contrast, private aid was judiciously provided with greater checks for reform and recovery.
 Writing in 1890, Jacob Riis, commenting on the extent of private charity, says: "New York is, I firmly believe, the most charitable city in the world.
 Nowhere is there so eager a readiness to help ..."

 Medieval guilds were an early basis for many Western benefit societies.
 A guild charter document from 1200 states: